 Our project in Kenya has successfully moved through all eight stages of Green Hub development.
 Originating in 2013, the Enkii Primary School Green Hub has inspired development far beyond the school walls and out into the community.
 This Hub community features the first solar-powered water pump; water lines have been extended to include sinks, toilets and showers; and villagers have attended farming workshops and launched their own endeavors.

-Also in this region, HOW Global spearheaded a research project in partnerships with local farmers and the medical community to explore the water-cleansing and medicinal properties of seeds from the Moringa Tree.
+Also in this region, HOW Global spearheaded a research project in partnerships with local farmers to explore the water-cleansing and medicinal properties of seeds from the Moringa Tree.
 This successful project is just beginning to unlock a host of benefits of this amazing plant.